tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

      opaque foo<1..V>;
 ~~~~~

-cTLS replaces all the integers in TLS (including code points) with
+cTLS uses the varint encoding for all multi-byte integers in TLS,
+including:

+* Values of type uint16, uint24, uint32, uint64
+* Array and vector entries of these types
+* Encoded lengths for vectors that allow more than 255 entries
+* Enums that allow more than 255 entries

+Values of type uint8, opaque values, and one-byte enums are not
-varints; we do not show the structures which only change in this way.
+affected.
+We do not show the structures which only change in this way.

 ## Record Layer